 Thus, the grounding techniques that were part of this meditation basically just singled out the worst aspects of my anxiety and ramped it up to near full psychotic episode in seconds, all because the practitioner didn’t realise it might be a good idea to at least check if anyone had an anxiety disorder (or PTSD), and what the triggers are for said disorder(s).

 To add a bit of context to why this was such an unpleasant experience, here are a few of my bodily sensation triggers: wetness perception; temperature perception; pain perception; and tactile sensations such as pressure and texture.
-My brain starts to process these incorrectly when I start to pay too much attention to them and as my anxiety levels increase the processing of these senses gets worse.
-This will lead to me experiencing sensory hallucinations, which, if they get out of hand, causes me to have a psychotic break as my sense of reality shatters.
+My brain starts to process these incorrectly when I start to pay too much attention to them and as my anxiety levels increase, the processing of these senses gets worse.
+This will lead to me experiencing sensory hallucinations, which, if they get out of hand, cause me to have a psychotic break as my sense of reality shatters.

 This is never a fun experience, and this time was no exception.

-So personally and professionally (when I return to work within the field again), I can never do mindfulness, or, for that matter, use any grounding technique, which is kind of ironic given that they’re meant to help people with anxiety and PTSD.
+So personally and professionally (when I return to work within the field again), I can never do mindfulness, or, for that matter, use any grounding technique, which is kind of ironic given that they’re meant to help people with anxiety and post-traumatic stress disorder (PTSD).

 I will still recommend it to others to try, and if in a professional setting I’ll refer them to someone else to try the techniques with, although I would check first if they have similar bodily sensation triggers for their anxiety disorder as I do.
 Because they could end up having the same unpleasant experience as I did otherwise.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences, good or bad, with mindfulness, meditation, and grounding techniques, in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.